nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/lorenz.png
    :align: center

-The next step is to calculate the mutual information between the time series and the shifted time series.
+The next step is to calculate the mutual information between the time series and a shifted version of itself.
+More mathematically, the mutual information between `X(t) and X(t+n)` where `n` is an integer number of timesteps.
 This determines the lag value for the embedding.
 The first minimum in the `mutual information`_ can be thought of as jumping far enough away that there is new information gained.
 A more useful thought construct might be to think of it as the first minimum in the autocorrelation.
 Mutual information, however, is better than autocorrelation for `picking the lag value`_.
 The mutual information calculation can be done using the `embed` class provided by skedm.

 ::